btclaw/btclaw-miner/README.md

 Yes.
 Any Taproot-compatible wallet (UniSat, OKX, Xverse) can transfer through the web frontend.

 **Q: What is a Batch Transfer?**
-When buying multiple sell orders at once, they're combined into one transaction using `NXS:BATCH:`.
+Multiple sell orders combined into one transaction using `NXS:BATCH`.
 More gas-efficient than separate transfers.
 ---

 ## Links